rachelohu/litgif.github.io/README.md

 # litgif.github.io

+## Tech Used
+- ajax
+- css
+- javascript
+- jquery
+- canva

+## About the App

-This app will grab a gif based on search.
-I used html, css, javascript, and jquery to build this project.
-I am still in process of grabbing all the datas in the array using a for each loop.
+- This app will grab a gif based on search.
+I am still in the process of grabbing all the datas in the array using a for each loop.